 Nick joined the Building Caring Communities team in January of 2014 after working for many years as a Community Support Worker.
 He is an incredibly creative and eclectic person, and is passionate about the arts, music and creative collaboration of any kind as his greatest joy comes from connecting with people.
 After completing his Bachelor of English at the University of Victoria and relocating to Vancouver, Nick brought his passion for community-building to the Building Caring Communities team.
 He has worn many hats in his adult life: poet, painter, caregiver, mentor, musician, barista, gardener, student, teacher and bearded guy.
 But he would tell you the most exciting hat of all has been that of Community Connector.
 It allows him to employ all these passions and strengths to help others create new and exciting opportunities and connections.

 Megan is a social butterfly who escaped from Toronto to the beautiful West Coast in September 2014.
 She’s lively and fun, and more than anything else, she loves to laugh.
 Megan has a diploma in Developmental Services Work from Humber College in Toronto, and loves bringing creativity and art to her work.
-In her spare time, you may catch Megan watching documentaries on Netflix, hiking a new trail, knitting, board-gaming, trying to garden, creating artwork, or meandering through various community events.
+In her spare time, you may catch Megan running, crocheting, macrame-ing, or just being with friends and family.
 Megan knows first-hand the strength that lies in community connections through her experiences with Katimavik, and loves that her role as a community connector allows her to expand on this.
 Megan has an uncanny ability to connect with others, and her friends find comfort in her reliability.
 Megan loves to help out whenever and however she can, and you’ll be sure to see her doing it with a big, bright smile.

 Matt is a creative jack-of-all trades.
 He ventured to Vancouver from the plains of Alberta in 2008 to pursue a career in makeup art for TV and film.
 Several years and a change of heart later he re-focused himself towards working with and for people.
 This trajectory has led to Matt facilitating outdoor and leadership activities for people of all ages in urban and natural environments, from canoeing on the ocean to snowshoeing in the mountains.
 He is currently a Community Connector with the Burnaby Association for Community Inclusion and is in the process of obtaining a degree in Child and Youth Care Counselling at Douglas College in Coquitlam, BC.
 Matt is passionate about making visual art, playing music, being emerged in nature, staying connected to his friends, family and community.